 CMI CEO Ann Francke has congratulated the authors, stating that the books offer “valuable advice” on how to manage and lead in changing times.”
 She says: “At a time when trust and confidence in business and political leaders is in short supply, we need books like these to drive up the quality of management and leadership.”

 Here’s what you should be reading this year.

 The Management Book of the Year category winners

 What the judges were looking for: The entry that offers the best practical and accessible insights or guidance to help inspire managers in their work or professional development.

 Winner: The CEO Next Door, Elena Botelho, Kim Powell & Tahl Raz (Penguin Random House)

-Featuring pioneering research from over 2,600 leaders, this book provides advice on career progression and how to overcome hidden barriers.
+Featuring pioneering research from over 2,600 leaders from ghSMART's database of CEOs, this book provides advice on career progression and how to overcome hidden barriers.
 It contains real life stories from CEOs and boardrooms, and highlights the personality traits of successful leaders.